mauroservienti/designing-a-ui-for-microservices-demos/README.md

 1. Press `F1`, search for `Run task`, and execute the desired task to build the solution or to build the solution and deploy the required data
 2. Go to the `Run and Debug` VS Code section and select the command you want to execute.

 The repository root contains a [request.http](request.http) file listing some test requests.
-Using VS Code to execute requests can be used by adding the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+Using VS Code to execute requests can be used by adding the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) that is automatically configured when using Dev Conatainers.

 ## ASP.Net Core API Gateway - demos